distrust-foundation/sig/README.md

-# Sig #
+# sig #

-The simple GPG signature toolchain for directories or git repos.
+The simple code signature toolchain for git repos.

 ## Features

-  * Generate sha256 manifest for all files in directory
-    * Use git for listing if available
-  * Add detached signatures to manifest
+  * Attach any number of signatures to any given git ref
-  * Verify manifest has a minimum threshold of unique detached signatures
   * Verify git history contains a minimum threshold of unique commit siguatures
   * Verify signatures belong to a defined GPG alias group
+  * Verify code changes made since last time minimum valid signatures were present
   * Allow user to manually verify new keys and add to alias groups on the fly
   * Prompt user to install or upgrade any required tools as needed
+  * Signs aginst git agnostic "tree hash" so signatures survive rebases
+    * So long as the directory contents at a given ref do not change

 ## Install